inferadb/control/docs/overview.md

 - Include Client entries where:
   - `revoked_at IS NULL` (active clients), OR
   - `revoked_at > (now - 5 minutes)` (recently revoked clients in grace period)
-- Keys are cached by @server with TTL (5 minutes recommended)
+- Keys are cached by @engine with TTL (5 minutes recommended)
-- @server uses stale-while-revalidate pattern for JWKS caching (same as tenant JWT verification in @server)
+- @engine uses stale-while-revalidate pattern for JWKS caching (same as tenant JWT verification in @engine)
 - No authentication required (public endpoint)
 - Returns 404 if organization doesn't exist or has no active clients
 - Note: After 5 minutes, revoked clients are excluded from JWKS automatically (time-based, no additional field needed)